naclander/uploader/README.md

 ```

 ###JSON Object Format
-Below is an example of a JSON object sent from the server to the client:
+Example of a JSON object sent from the server to the client:

 ```
 {